How to Create and Manage Shortcode Global Passwords

 5. Password Expiry: Make your password auto-expire after a period of time.
 In other words, users won’t be able to use that password to access your private section after a given time.

-How shortcode global passwords work
+How shortcode PCP passwords work

 ID-based passwords